Candle Wax Drips - Clean Up the Wax!

 One year, during our Christmas presentation at church, the kids carrying candles dripped wax all over the place.
 The pastor's wife asked me to clean what I could off the floor, off the pews, off the kneeling stand, off the tablecloths, off the carpet.
 As for the floor, I scraped it the same way as I do for the table.
 She showed me how to get it off the other items, and it works very well:

 We got an iron, and lots of stiff paper towels (the ones that are more papery and not the soft, cushiony absorbent ones - similar to a brown paper bag, which should work, as well).
 I heated the iron to a safe temperature for the area I worked in (higher for the cloths and lower for the carpet and pews - the nylon and synthetic fibers can melt).
 The trick is to place the towel on top of the wax, then place the iron on top of the paper.
-It wicks the wax right up into the paper.
+It wicks the wax right up into the paper - if more wax needs to wick, keep moving the paper to a clean spot.
 In most areas I had to do this over and over until no more wax wicked up.
 Do not use steam.
 Slick trick!
 Now I might even try lighting candles in other areas of the house - not so hard to clean anymore!
-So, candle wax drips can be cleaned up from carpets, upholstery, glass, and other odd surfaces.
+If on a tablecloth or other that you can get on both sides, it should help to put the paper on both the top and bottom to wick both sides.
+If further wicking is needed, put the iron on the other side, but keep moving the paper to a clean area to wick.
+Sometimes freezing the items with the wax helps it break off in pieces.
+So, candle wax drips can often be cleaned up from carpets, upholstery, glass, and other odd surfaces.
 PR